Brendonovich/webdirections-2023/slides.md

 *click*

 - Some tools have their own ways of managing forms,
-- What we'll talk about isn't necessarily mutually exclusive to them
+- What we'll talk about isn't mutually exclusive to them
 - They won't be considered as part of this
 -->